Kingdom Hearts III: Release

 Following the release of the game, Nomura confirmed the development of post-launch downloadable content, saying that the development team's current "top priority is on making DLC for KH3" with the intention of releasing a single content package of DLC in lieu of a separate "Final Mix" version like previous titles in the series.
-A DLC episode entitled Re Mind was officially announced in June 2019, with a slated release on January 23, 2020, for the PlayStation 4 and February 25, 2020, for the Xbox One.
+A DLC episode entitled Re Mind was officially announced in June 2019, and was released on January 23, 2020 for the PlayStation 4 and February 25, 2020 for the Xbox One.

 The game was released with all downloadable content included for Windows on March 30, 2021, via the Epic Games Store.
 It was later released on Steam after three years of exclusivity on June 13, 2024.

 A cloud-streamed version of the game for Nintendo Switch including the Re Mind DLC was announced in October 2021 to coincide with Sora's inclusion as a playable character in the Switch-exclusive crossover fighting game Super Smash Bros.
-Ultimate and the 20th anniversary of the Kingdom Hearts franchise, and was released on the Nintendo eShop alongside cloud versions of the 1.5+2.5 HD Remix and 2.8: Final Chapter Prologue collections on February 10, 2022.
+Ultimate and the 20th anniversary of the Kingdom Hearts franchise, and was released on the Nintendo eShop alongside cloud versions of the HD 1.5+2.5 Remix and HD 2.8 Final Chapter Prologue collections on February 10, 2022.
+The cloud versions were delisted on June 10, 2026 in favor of native ports for the Nintendo Switch 2 (and the Nintendo Switch in the case of HD 1.5+2.5 Remix) that were announced the same day, all of which will be released on October 8, 2026.
+Owners of the cloud versions are entitled to a discount on preorders, and will still be able to access the titles until June 9, 2027.
+Save data from the cloud versions will be able to be transferred to the native ports.